EURO GOVT-Bunds dip on firmer equities, focus on Fed

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS

-LONDON, June 17 German Bund futures fell on Monday as equities rebounded but losses were seen capped before a U.S. Federal Reserve meeting later this week that could shed light on its stimulus programme.
+LONDON, June 17 German Bund futures fell at the open on Monday as Asian equities rebounded but losses were seen capped before a U.S. Federal Reserve meeting later this week which could shed light on its stimulus programme.

-Concern the Fed could start reducing its debt purchases has stirred financial markets over the past few weeks, driving German 10-year yields to their highest levels in three months just above 1.60 percent.
+European shares were predicted to open marginally firmer.
+Asian shares extended Friday's gains after U.S. data showed that the economic recovery was not strong enough to warrant an imminent pullback in the Fed's stimulus.

-Some of those moves reversed late last week after data showed the U.S. economic recovery may not be strong enough to warrant an imminent change in the Fed's accommodative policy but trading was expected to remain choppy before the meeting.
+Concern the Fed could start reducing its debt purchases has roiled financial markets over the past few weeks, driving German 10-year yields to their highest levels in three months.

-"They (the Fed) believe that the economy is improving so higher yields are normal but you cannot let the market run too far ahead because that might threaten the recovery," said Piet Lammens, a strategist at KBC.
+"Asian stocks are up a bit and that's pulling us down," a trader said.
+"It looks to be another day of choppy trade depending on what's going on in equities but I don't think Bunds will go anywhere much before the Fed."

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS